-It has become a rarity to see an entertaining movie with a simple story that makes you laugh and generally have a good time.
+It has become a rarity to see an entertaining movie with a simple story that makes you laugh and have an enjoyable time.
 Oh My Kadavule (2020) was a movie that delivered that and only that.

 The film is about the hero getting a second chance to fix his love life.
 We see have this in Time-Travel (SCI-FI) films and in films like Click (2006) but OMK comes out fresh due to its simplicity.
 Arjun (Ashok Selvan), Anu (Ritika Singh) & Mani (Sha Ra) are close friends from childhood days.
 After completing their engineering together, one day Anu suddenly proposes to Arjun and he agrees to marry her, but due to absence of any “romance” between them, their marriage falls apart.
 When explaining the reason for the failure, he says it to be a loveless love-marriage (காதலில்லாத காதல் கல்யாணம்).
 That’s when, by the grace of “Gods”, Arjun gets to rewind and take a different path in his love life.
 Did it work?